tomjoht/documentation-theme-jekyll/doc_tables.md

 The available options for the datable are described in the [datatable documentation](https://www.datatables.net/manual/options), which is excellent.

-Additionally, you must add a class of `display` to the table.
+Additionally, you must add a class of `display` to your tables.
 (You can change the class, but then you'll need to change the trigger above from `table.display` to whatever class you want to you.
 You might have different triggers with different options for different tables.)

 Since Markdown doesn't allow you to add classes to tables, you'll need to use HTML for any datatables.
 Here's an example: